aazahrou/aspirethemes.github.io/_docs/east-wordpress.md

 ### Widgets

-East theme includes multiple widgets areas.
+The East theme includes multiple widgets areas.

 Widgets can be added to these areas by navigating to "Appearance > Widgets".